TrangTheDev/Homework_week3/README.md

 I needed to ensure that no errors were passing through when generating the password in console and i think i achieved that even if the user did not select the required criteria.

-Below is a screen shot of the error when a user selects either less than 8 or greater than 128 chacters.
+Below is a screen shot of the error when a user selects either less than 8 or greater than 128 characters.

 ![Invalid character length](Invalid_character_length.PNG)

-Below is a screen shot of the error if the user does not choose any criteria for their passcode.
+Below is a screen shot of the error if the user does not choose any criterias for their passcode.

 ![no Criteria](No_criteria.PNG)